- Honors &

 - Certified Public Accountant (Minnesota-Inactive)

-- Past member of the Legislative Committee of the Estate Planning and Fiduciary Law Section of the North Carolina Bar Association
+- Legislative Committee of the Estate Planning and Fiduciary Law Section of the North Carolina Bar Association

 - Past member, Charlotte Estate Planning Council